-The distribution of our common stock as described in this information statement is subject to the satisfaction or waiver of certain conditions, including final approval of the Original Hillenbrand Board of Directors.
-We cannot provide any assurances that the distribution will be completed or approved by the Original Hillenbrand Board of Directors.
-For a more detailed description of these conditions, see the section entitled "- Conditions to the Distribution"
+The distribution of our common stock as described in this information statement is subject to the satisfaction or waiver of certain conditions.
+We cannot provide any assurances that the distribution will be completed.
+For a more detailed description of these conditions, see the section entitled "- Conditions to the Distribution."